Osteoarthritis of the ankle: methods for joint-preservation

 - The talus fits precisely into the talar mortise: Joints with a higher congruency of the joint parts are more resilient to arthritis.

-Conservative (non-surgical) treatment of arthritis of the ankle is an attempt to delay progression of the disease.
+Conservative (non-surgical) treatment of arthritis of the ankle is an attempt to delay the progression of the disease.
 The target of this treatment is usually to increase joint stability.
 Physical therapy, particularly a special ankle academy, can improve the behaviour of the ankle by strengthening the muscle and improving coordination.
 Physical therapy can also improve cartilage regeneration following cartilage damage.

 Another very effective means is orthotics.
 Raising the outer or inner edge or using insoles can improve the course of movement and optimise the position of the joint.

-Depending on the cause of the diagnosis, different surgeries can also help to slow progression or correct the damage.
+Depending on the cause of the diagnosis, different surgeries can also help to slow the progression or correct the damage.